-- on time late results will not be accepted under any circumstances - in a legible hand or typed to avoid transcription errors - including details of the method used, copies of methods, the assay operator, the laboratory acronym and confidential number, cut-off limits, raw and calculated results including mean/median of replicate results where appropriate and interpretation of results (positive/negative).
+- . on time late results will not be accepted under any circumstances - in a legible hand or typed to avoid transcription errors - including details of the method used, copies of methods, the assay operator, the participant acronym and confidential number, cut-off limits, raw and calculated results including mean/median of replicate results where appropriate and interpretation of results (positive/negative).
 Any sample or test problems should also be described.

 Results should be reported as they would be for routine diagnostic samples.
 Where participants have not provided detail regarding method/reagents used, they will automatically be excluded from the statistical analysis.
-This has been communicated as a statement at the bottom of the relevant reporting forms.